Current Projects

 A One-Session Treatment for Dental Phobia in Youth in an Underserved Population

-The goal of this study is to develop an efficacious treatment option for dental phobia in children, a disorder that affects upwards of 730,000 youth in the United States.
-The proposed study will adapt a one-session treatment (OST) for youth with dental phobia, deliver the treatment in dental clinics, and evaluate its efficacy, acceptability, and feasibility.
+The goal of this project is to develop and deliver an efficacious treatment option for dental phobia in children, a disorder that affects upwards of 730,000 youth in the United States.
+This project adapts a one-session treatment (OST) for youth with dental phobia, deliver the treatment in dental clinics, and evaluate its efficacy, acceptability, and feasibility.

 Psychological Reactions to the COVID-19 Pandemic in Essential Workers in the United States